 - Guide Book with full set of maps for the Camino

 - English and Spanish speaking guide/s

-This classic pilgrimage spans the whole breadth of Spain and is the most famous and popular route to Santiago de Compostela.
-Beginning in the French village of St. Jean Pied de Port we will cross the Pyrenees into Spain.
-We climb the rolling hills of Navarra, cross the high plains of Castilla y León and enter the magical province of Galicia before arriving at the legendary cathedral in Santiago de Compostela.
+This classic pilgrimage spans the whole breadth of Spain.
+The Camino Francés is the most famous and popular route to Santiago de Compostela.
+Beginning in the French village of St. Jean Pied de Port we cross the Pyrenees into Spain.
+From there we climb the rolling hills of Navarra to cross the high plains of Castilla y León.
+We enter the magical province of Galicia before arriving at the legendary cathedral in Santiago de Compostela.

-You will be following in the footsteps of over one million pilgrims who have made the journey on foot since the 8th Century.
+You will be following in the footsteps of over one million pilgrims who have made the journey on the Camino Francés since the 8th Century.
 The Camino is for many a life-changing experience and always an unforgettable adventure!

 This “Small Group – Long Walk” tour can be completed in several stages over the span of several years.
 To learn more about some of the ways that you can book this tour, click through these 3 options:

 - Being a pilgrim!
 You will be walking with people from all over the world all heading to the same place.
 One of the things that makes the Camino Francés so special.